-The Company has acquired several cable networks since 2008, and as of December 31, 2014, the Company has upgraded all of the markets acquired in these transactions.
-Most of these markets are connected by a fiber network of 2,834 miles, which interconnects with the Wireline segment's 1,556 mile fiber network.
+The Company has acquired several cable networks since 2008, and as of December 31, 2015, the Company has upgraded all of the markets acquired in these transactions in order to offer robust video, high speed data and telephone services throughout its territory.
+Most of these markets are connected by a fiber network of 2,844 miles, which interconnects with the Wireline segment's 1,736 mile fiber network.

-There were 121,716 cable revenue generating units at December 31, 2014, an increase of 6.9% compared to December 31, 2013.
+There were 126,071 cable revenue generating units at December 31, 2015, an increase of 3.6% compared to December 31, 2014.
 A revenue generating unit consists of each separate service (video, voice and internet) subscribed to by a customer.